Tag Archives: responsibility

 No Horsing Around: Why You Need To Think Seriously Before Buying A Horse:

 The equestrian world is certainly a beautiful thing to be a part of.
 The lifestyle and sport is one of athleticism, adventure, and competition.
 But it’s also one that is plenty of hard work and can take up a lot of time.
 Even as a real horse lover and someone who rides all the time, you still have to think seriously before buying a horse.
+It can take a long time before you’re on the same lines as any Freddie Vasquez Equestrian reviews.
 A horse is a long-term investment and a serious commitment.
 So here are some things to think about before taking the leap.

 Time: Owning and looking after a horse requires a lot of time, money, and early starts.
 Of course, it’s full of enjoyment too, but do remember it is a time-consuming job that requires care every day.
 Do you have the time to commit to it on top of regular household chores and family, too?
 If you want some advice on time saving tips in the home, follow the click.
 They may just help you free up more time to spend at the stables!

 Money: Horses are not only expensive to buy but also cost a lot in upkeep.
-There will be vet bills, shoeing costs, livery charges, and food and forage to think about.
+There will be vet bills, especially as horses can develop a lot of different skin diseases, shoeing costs, livery charges, and food and forage to think about.
 Stabled horses need hay all year round as well as bedding.
 Horses also require insurance, medications, and new shoes roughly every six weeks.
 You also need to consider their dentistry bills and a contingency fund for any emergencies that may occur.
 It’s a pretty big money commitment!

 Home: You may be lucky enough to be able to house your horse at home.
 But most horse owners aren’t.
 If not, you will have to consider the cost of livery stables or invest in buying an internal stable or mobile field shelter.
 This will all require a lot of research to find the ideal one.
 Companies such as Vale Stables are a good place to start if you are looking for a quality equine housing solution.